Kotlin/KEEP/proposals/collection-literals.md

 ```

 **Restriction 3.**
-All `of` overloads must have the return type equal by `ClassId` to the type in which _static scope_ the overload is declared in.
+All `of` overloads must have non-nullable return type equal by `ClassId` to the type in which _static scope_ the overload is declared in.

 The `ClassId` of a type is its typed fully qualified name.
 It's a list of typed tokens, where every token represents either a name of the package or a name of the class.